Jumpstart Grant submissions are accepted on a rolling basis.

 - A letter of Support from the PI’s Department Head/Chair

-The proposal need not be routed through the institutional research offices for institutional signatures, but upon submission may be forwarded to the PI’s appropriate institutional office for budget and effort verification.
+You are strongly encouraged to work with your institutional Research Administrator to assure all required documents are submitted with your application.
+The proposal need not be routed through the institutional research offices for institutional signatures (unless required), but upon submission may be forwarded to the PI’s appropriate institutional office for budget and effort verification.

 Human subjects Institutional Review Board (IRB) or Vertebrate animal IACUC approval is not required at the time of pilot project submission.
 If the proposal involves only research planning, IRB/IACUC approval is unnecessary.
 However, if funds will be used for human or animal studies, such approval is required and the selected Jumpstart proposal must sent to the NIH for federal approval.
 If a project is selected for funding by the ACCEL External Advisory Committee but has not secured IRB/IACUC approval in a timely manner, funding of the proposal may be withdrawn.